dfoudeh/dfoudeh.github.io/content/posts/iris-ctf-2025-misc-cobras-den.md

 ## Getting characters without characters

 First, we can do comparisons on empty tuples which gets us `True` and `False`.
 In python, `True` is equal to 1 and `False` is equal to 0.
+We can use these to encode numbers and then use `chr()` to encode flag.
 Unfortunetly we cannot use the equals sign to do:
 ```python
 >>> ()==()
 True